Yannick-N/jouer-flux/README.md

 - **DELETE** `/api/v1/users/{id}` - Delete a user by ID.
 - **GET** `/api/v1/users/{id}` - Get a user by ID.
 - **PUT** `/api/v1/users/{id}` - Update a user by ID.

+## In-Depth Code Overview

+### Schema Usage for API Input Validation

+To maintain consistency and reliability in API requests, each endpoint in JouerFlux utilizes schemas to validate input data.
+This approach ensures that data sent to the API follows the correct structure and format, which helps prevent invalid data from reaching the database or causing unexpected errors.
+The schema files are located in the `/schemas` directory and define rules for each entity—`firewall`, `policy`, `rule`, and `user`.
+Each schema is responsible for verifying fields such as required attributes, data types, and constraints before the data is processed by the service layer.

+For instance, the `firewall_schema.py` defines the structure for a firewall entity, specifying required fields (e.g., name, IP address) and valid data types.
+When a user submits a request to create or update a firewall, the schema automatically validates the input against these rules.
+If the input data fails validation, the API returns an error message, detailing which fields were incorrect, providing immediate feedback to the user.

+### Mocking the Admin Role for API Authorization Testing

+As the development of JouerFlux progressed, we implemented role-based authorization to restrict access to specific endpoints.
+However, testing the functionality of each API route while simultaneously implementing authorization posed a challenge.
+To address this, a mock admin role was temporarily introduced during testing.
+This allowed tests to simulate admin access without needing full implementation of the authentication and authorization workflows.

+With this approach, test cases could interact with protected endpoints seamlessly.
+This mock admin setup made it possible to validate the core functionalities of the application (such as CRUD operations on firewalls, policies, and rules) without the added complexity of enforcing authorization checks.
+Once authorization was fully integrated, we updated tests to handle real authentication scenarios, ensuring secure access control for each endpoint.